 A lead figure in the Remain campaign, the Chancellor would only make this warning if he thought that it would help the campaign.
 But is that assumption correct?

-So Mr Osborne might think twice before warning that house prices would fall in the event of a British exit from the EU, because a lot of people want house prices to fall.
+So Mr Osborne might think twice before warning that house prices would fall in the event of Brexit.
+Because many people want house prices to fall.
+These include:

 The Chancellor realises that first time buyers would like house prices to fall – hence his warning that the price of mortgages would rise.
 But he doesn’t give detail.
-It’s entirely plausible that even if the price of mortgages rose, Brexit would still present an opportunity for first time buyers.
+Even if the price of mortgages rose, Brexit would still present an opportunity for first time buyers.

-To conclude, the Chancellor appears to be counting on there being more homeowners worried at the prospect of falling house prices than others relieved at the prospect.
+To summarise, the Chancellor appears to be counting on there being more homeowners worried at the prospect of falling house prices than others relieved at the prospect.

 If we assume that all property owners consider the value of their property to trump other considerations, then Osborne is safe – a majority – 64.8% – are homeowners, even if the number has been in decline.